thewmh/wizardunicorn.ninja/resources/page.md

 ## Random Junk & Garbage

+[VSCode Can Do That?!](https://vscodecandothat.com) - A collection of resources for VSCode, because yes... it CAN do that.

 A Collection of [UI Design Tips](https://twitter.com/i/moments/994601867987619840)

 Make your code snippet screenshots look pretty with [Carbon](https://carbon.now.sh/)